 Professor Alison Metcalfe joined the School in February 2011 from the University of Birmingham where she held the position of Senior Research Fellow.
 Professor Metcalfe is a Council member and Conference Organiser for the Society for Genomics Policy and Public Health (SGPPH).
 She is also associate editor of BMC Research Notes.

 Director of Administration and Business Development

 Barbara Dahill is responsible for strategic and business planning, leadership of professional and administrative services, marketing, communications and financial management within the School.
 She has extensive experience in both the public and private healthcare sectors in England and the United States.
-Barbara has been at the School for four years.

 Director of Clinical Education

 Angela Parry is a Registered Nurse with a special interest in clinical education, curriculum development, quality assurance, and the professional role of the nurse.
 She has a clinical background and current experience in general adult nursing.
 Ms Parry has been successful in both College Teaching Excellence and College Teaching Fund awards and is currently completing her PhD, which focusses on Registered Nurse medication administration behaviours and patient safety.
 Ms Parry is also the School's Senior Tutor.